michaleb/CarND-Capstone/README.md

 For the project of interest are the Perception, Planning and Control subsystems.
 In this implementation the focus was on the traffic light detection node in the Perception subsystem, the waypoint updater node in the Planning subsystem and the Drive by wire (DBW) node of the Control subsystem.

-1] In the Perception subsystem only traffic lights were observed.
+**1.** In the **Perception** subsystem only traffic lights were observed.
 The traffic light detection node consists of a traffic light detector module (tl_detector) and traffic light classifier module (tl_classifer).

-subscribes to : /base_waypoints, /current_pose, /image_color
+subscribes to : **/base_waypoints**, **/current_pose**, **/image_color**
-publishes to : /traffic_waypoint
+publishes to : **/traffic_waypoint**

 I implemented the 'process_traffic_light' method of the tl_detector and it uses the car's current position to determine which base_waypoints are closest to the car and subsequently determines, from a list of traffic light coordinates, which traffic light is closest and ahead of the car.
-Once this is ascertained the tl_classifier executes the clasification the images from the /image_color messages to obtain the color of the traffic light and if it is RED publishes its waypoint index.
+Once this is ascertained the tl_classifier executes the clasification of the images from the **/image_color** messages to obtain the color of the traffic light and if it is RED publishes its waypoint index.
 The tl_classifier was implemented using SSD and was done by Wenhan (Team Lead).

-2] The Planning subsystem provides the trajectory for the car to follow it comprises the waypoint loader and the waypoint updater nodes.
+**2.** The **Planning** subsystem provides the trajectory for the car to follow it comprises the waypoint loader and the waypoint updater nodes.

-The waypoint loader node has no subscribers and only publishes /base_waypoints
+The waypoint loader node has no subscribers and only publishes to: **/base_waypoints**

 These base_waypoints are published once and are all the waypoints for the given track.
 They comprise of (x, y, z) coordinates of points on the track and the velocity and heading (yaw) the car should maintain at those points or locations.

 The waypoint updater node

-subscribes to: /base_waypoints, /current_pose and /traffic_waypoints
+subscribes to: **/base_waypoints**, **/current_pose** and **/traffic_waypoints**
-publishes to: /final_waypoints
+publishes to: **/final_waypoints**

 I implemented this node and it updates the velocity component of the base waypoints based on traffic light conditions.
 If the closest traffic light ahead of the car is showing RED then the velocities of all base waypoints between the car's current position up to the LOOKAHEAD_WPS limit will be altered to facilitate the deceleration of the car to 0 m/s at the stopline.
 Any other traffic light condition and the car will travel at the reference velocities of these base waypoints.

 There are two main functions in the node, 'generate_lane' and 'decelerate_waypoints'.
-Once the closest waypoint index is ascertained, by finding the index of the waypoint that is just ahead of the car's position, in the 'generate_lane' function it is used to select a subset of waypoints that will form the lane message that is then published to /final_waypoints message.
+Once the closest waypoint index is ascertained, by finding the index of the waypoint that is just ahead of the car's position, in the 'generate_lane' function it is used to select a subset of waypoints that will form the lane message that is then published to **/final_waypoints** message.

-If the subscriber /traffic_waypoints message has a base waypoint index of [-1] or an index greater than the LOOKAHEAD limit that indicates that the traffic light is not RED or not in the current trajectory given by the subset of base waypoints then the lane message is published with unaltered velocities and the car continues at its current velocity.
+If the subscriber **/traffic_waypoints** message has a base waypoint index of [-1] or an index greater than the LOOKAHEAD limit that indicates that the traffic light is not RED or not in the current trajectory given by the subset of base waypoints then the lane message is published with unaltered velocities and the car continues at its current velocity.
 However, if the subscriber has an index value that falls within the subset of base waypoints the 'decelerate_waypoints' function is called and it creates a new waypoint message and adds new velocities for all the base waypoints within the range.
 It does this by calculating velocities that are proportiional to the reducing distances as the car moves towards the stopline which are then compared to the reference velocities and the lower selected as the car decelerates.
 These base waypoints with their velocities adjusted are then published to final_waypoints message.

-3] The Control subsystem comprises the DBW and waypoint_follower nodes.
-The waypoint_follower code is from Autoware and subscribes to: /final_waypoints, /current_pose and /current_velocity publishes to: /twist_cmd
+**3.** The **Control** subsystem comprises the DBW and waypoint_follower nodes.
+The waypoint_follower code is from Autoware and subscribes to: **/final_waypoints**, **/current_pose** and **/current_velocity** publishes to: **/twist_cmd**

 The final waypoints are used to generate the linear and angular velocities required by the DBW node which publishes the steering, brake and throttle values that allows the car to follow the trajectory based on the final waypoints.
 This module was completed by Simon.